I decided to be a project manager.

 Project management is not just a job, it’s a life skill.
 You can use a project plan for pretty much anything, from moving house to planning a wedding.

-When you have project management skills, I think you become more organised, more structured in the way you approach tasks and more able to take on responsibility for co-ordinating groups.
+When you have project management skills, I think you become more organized, more structured in the way you approach tasks and more able to take on responsibility for co-ordinating groups.

 That’s why I think project management should be taught in schools.